 In 2005, we drafted the Nestlé Policy on Sodium to reduce and monitor the percentage of sodium in our food and beverages.
 In 2017, we have renewed our Policy on Sodium to help consumers achieve the WHO recommended intake levels of no more than 2000 mg of sodium (equivalent to 5 g of salt) per person, per day by 2025.
 With this target being Nestlé's longer term goal, our policy goal is to further reduce sodium by an average of at least 10% by the end of 2020, in all foods and beverages not yet aligned with our former sodium targets.

 Since the establishment of the Nestlé Policy on Sugars in 2007, we have been able to significantly reduce the amount of sugars in our products, especially those developed for children.
 In 2017, we have renewed our Policy on Sugars to help consumers achieve the recommended intake as per the globally recognized dietary guidelines.
 Our policy goal is to further reduce the sugars we add in our products by an average of at least 5% over four years (2017–2020) to support individuals and families in meeting global recommendations.

 Our Nestlé Policy on Trans-fat, instituted in 1999 and further strengthened in 2003, was developed to remove trans-fat originating from partially hydrogenated oils from all our food and beverage products.
 In India, we have replaced hydrogenated fat in MAGGI with refined oil, resulting in zero tans fat and zero cholesterol in the products.
-Similarly, in 2009, we drafted the first Nestlé Policy on Saturated Fat, to aid consumers in achieving the recommended intake of no more than 10% calories from saturated fat, in line with the globally recognised dietary guidelines.
+By 2020, complete the 10% commitment taken in 2014, to reduce saturated fat by 10% in all relevant products that do not meet the Nestlé Nutritional Foundation (NF) criteria with respect to saturated fat.

 Find out more about our Global Commitments at